 At the time the council issued this letter, there were 18 members of the Synod Council.
-Six chose not to sign this letter.
+X of them chose not to sign this letter.

 Appendix of Additional Resources

 Synod Resources

 - Synod Racial Equity Team's recommended reading list

 - Bishop Ortiz's recommended reading list

 - Imago Dei Web Series

 - Transforming White Supremacy Toolkit